FawziSandikly/task-tracker-api/docs/midcourse/reflection.md

-# Midcourse Reflection
+# Mid-Course Reflection

-## Project Overview
+## Overview

-The project is a RESTful Task Tracker API that allows users to create, read, update, and delete tasks.
-Each task includes a title, description, status, priority, and due date.
+The Task Tracker REST API was developed using FastAPI, SQLModel, SQLite, and Pydantic.
+During the mid-course milestone, the application was expanded with additional functionality including Due Dates and Tags to improve task organization.

+---

 ## What I Learned

+This project strengthened my understanding of REST API development and backend architecture.

-During this project I learned how to:
+I learned how to:

+- Design RESTful endpoints using FastAPI.
-- Design RESTful API endpoints.
+- Separate business logic from API endpoints.
-- Implement CRUD operations.
+- Use SQLModel for database operations.
-- Connect an API to a database.
-- Validate user input.
-- Handle errors using appropriate HTTP status codes.
+- Validate requests using Pydantic.
+- Write automated tests using pytest.
-- Test API endpoints using Postman.
+- Debug API validation errors.
+- Improve project documentation.

+---

 ## Challenges

-The biggest challenges were:
+The biggest challenge was designing new features while maintaining the existing project architecture.

+Adding new fields required changes across several parts of the application, including:

+- SQLModel models
+- Pydantic schemas
+- Service layer
-- Designing a clean API structure.
+- API endpoints
-- Handling validation and error responses.
-- Debugging database queries and routing issues.

-I overcame these by reading documentation, testing endpoints one at a time, and using AI to understand errors and explore different solutions.
+- Unit tests
+- Documentation

+Testing also required additional effort because every new feature introduced new edge cases that had to be validated.

+---

 ## How AI Helped

+AI was used throughout the project as a learning assistant rather than simply copying code.

-AI helped me:
+It helped by:

+- Explaining FastAPI concepts.
-- Design API endpoints.
+- Suggesting API designs.
-- Generate example database schemas.
+- Generating example implementations.
-- Explain Express.js concepts.
-- Debug errors.
+- Debugging validation errors.
+- Writing example unit tests.
-- Improve documentation.
+- Improving documentation.

-I verified and modified the generated code before using it.
+Every generated response was reviewed, tested, and modified before being used.

+---

-## Next Steps
+## Skills Developed

-Before completing the project, I plan to:
+This project improved my understanding of:

-- Add authentication.
+- FastAPI
-- Improve validation.
+- SQLModel
-- Write more automated tests.
-- Enhance the API documentation.
-- Deploy the API online.
+- REST API design
+- SQLite
+- Automated testing
+- Software documentation
+- Debugging backend applications

+---

+## Future Improvements

+Future improvements include:

+- User authentication
+- Pagination
+- Search functionality
+- Task priorities
+- Notifications
+- Deployment to a cloud service

+---

-## Overall Reflection
+## Conclusion

-This project improved my understanding of backend development and REST APIs.
-I became more confident working with Express, databases, and API testing.
-I also learned that AI is most useful when used as a learning and debugging assistant rather than simply copying generated code.
+The project provided valuable experience in backend development and reinforced the importance of clean architecture, testing, and documentation.
+It also demonstrated how AI can improve productivity while still requiring careful verification and critical thinking.